-Our group is interested in the properties of interacting classical and quantum many-body systems, related to magnetism, superconductivity, and biophysics.
-We investigate microscopic models using techniques such as renormalization group, quantum Monte Carlo and exact diagonalization, to explore their phase diagrams, dynamics, and thermodynamic response.
-For example, recently we have applied the Stochastic Series Expansion Method to study field induced phase transitions in quantum spin liquids, developed optimization algorithms to construct nano-scale opto-electronic devices, and applied BCS theory to investigate the consequences of unconventional superconductivity in strongly correlated materials.
-Our work is motivated by and connected to recent experiments in the fields of quantum magnetism, high-temperature and heavy-fermion superconductivity, and nano-photonics.
+Our group is interested in the properties of interacting classical and quantum many-body systems, with applications in magnetism, superconductivity, and biophysics.
+We investigate microscopic models using techniques such as renormalization group, quantum Monte Carlo, and exact diagonalization to explore their phase diagrams, dynamics, and thermodynamic response.
+For example, we have recently applied the Stochastic Series Expansion Method to study field-induced phase transitions in quantum spin liquids, developed optimization algorithms for nano-scale opto-electronic devices, and used BCS theory to investigate unconventional superconductivity in strongly correlated materials.
+Additionally, the group is exploring quantum dynamics and topological systems, including Floquet topological insulators and impurity-driven quantum dynamics, with a focus on noise-assisted tunneling and hybrid topological phases in open quantum systems.
+Our research, connected to experimental advances in quantum magnetism, high-temperature and heavy-fermion superconductivity, and nano-photonics, contributes to understanding emergent phenomena in complex quantum environments.

 Phase diagram